-December 31, 2018
+December 31, 2019

 Foreign Currency

-Ar nount Exchange Boo k Value
+Amo unt Exchange Book Value

-(In the (In thousands) (in RMI 3 thousands)
+(In thou sands) Rate (in RMB thousands)

 (Foreign currency: functional currency)

 Financial assets - monetary items

-USD:RMB \$ 2,369 6.863 \$ 16,258
+USD:RMB \$ 1,922 6.980 \$ 13,415

-December 31, 2017
+December 31, 2018

 Foreign Currency

-An nount Exchange Bool k Value
+Am nount Exchange Bo ook Value

-(In the ousands) Rate (in RMB thousands)
+(In the ousands) Rate (in RM (IB thousands)

 (Foreign currency: functional currency)

 Financial assets - monetary items

-USD:RMB \$ 1,365 6.564 \$ 8,960
+USD:RMB \$ 2,369 6.863 \$ 16,258

-Based on the foreign currency quoted position held by the Group as of December 31, 2018 and 2017, as US dollars appreciate/depreciate by 1%, the profit or loss before tax of the Group would increase by \$ 728 and \$406, respectively.
+Based on the foreign currency quoted position held by the Group as of December 31, 2019 and 2018, as US dollars appreciate/depreciate by 1%, the profit or loss before tax of the Group would increase by \$576 and \$728, respectively.

 iii.
-The exchange (loss) gain arising from significant foreign exchange variation on the monetary items held by the Group for the years ended December 31, 2018 and 2017 amounted to (\$1,420) and \$4,523, respectively.
+The exchange loss (gain) arising from significant foreign exchange variation on the monetary items held by the Group for the years ended December 31, 2019 and 2018 amounted to (\$12,467) and (\$1,420), respectively.

-(b)Credit risk
+(b) Credit risk

 - i.
 Credit risk refers to the risk of financial loss to the Group arising from default by the clients or counterparties of financial instruments on the contract obligations.
 The main factor is that counterparties could not repay in full the accounts receivable based on the agreed terms. - ii.
 The Group manages their credit risk taking into consideration the entire group's concern.
 According to the Group's credit policy, each local entity in the Group is responsible for managing and analyzing the credit risk for each of their new clients before standard payment and delivery terms and conditions are offered.
 Internal risk control assesses the credit quality of the customers, taking into account their financial position, past experience and other factors.
 Individual risk limits are set based on internal or external ratings in accordance with limits set by the Group treasury.
 The utilization of credit limits is regularly monitored. - iii.
-The Group adopts following assumptions under IFRS 9 to assess whether there has been a significant increase in credit risk on that instrument since initial recognition:

-If the contract payments were past due over 60 days based on the terms, there has been a significant increase in credit risk on that instrument since initial recognition. - iv.
-The Group adopts the assumptions under IFRS 9, the default occurs when the contract payments are past due over 90 days. - v.
+The Group adopts following assumptions under IFRS 9 to assess whether there has been a significant increase in credit risk on that instrument since initial recognition:If the contract payments were past due over 60 days based on the terms, there has been a significant increase in credit risk on that instrument since initial recognition. - iv.
+If the contract payments were past due based on the terms, there has been a significant increase in credit risk on that instrument since initial recognition. - v.
 The Group classifies customers' accounts receivable in accordance with customer types.
 The Group applies the simplified approach using loss rate methodology to estimate expected credit loss under the provision matrix basis. - vi.
-The Group used the forecastability to adjust historical and timely information to assess the default possibility of accounts receivable.
-The Group's expected credit loss rate of accounts receivable that are not past due are not significant for the years ended December 31, 2018 and 2017. - vii.
-The Group applies the simplified approach to provide loss allowance for accounts receivable that have no significant impact.
-The Group had not recognized related impact for the years ended December 31, 2018 and 2017.
+The Group used timely information to assess the default possibility of accounts receivable.
+The Group's expected credit loss rate of accounts receivable as of December 31, 2019 and 2018 are as follows: